 One more trick to make the Pi1541 work better

 I recommend doing one more thing.
 There’s an option in the configuration file that by default makes the Pi1541 change back to its root directory when the computer resets.
-It doesn’t seem to work when you do a soft reset, such as when I push the reset button someone kindly hacked into my Fast Load cartridge.
+It doesn’t seem to work when you do a soft reset, such as when I push the reset button a previous owner kindly hacked into my Fast Load cartridge.
 The way I work around this is to copy the FB64 file to my disk images, as long as there’s room.

 I find this faster and easier to do from a PC than from the 64 itself, using a utility like Dirmaster.
 Be sure to modify copies of your D64s in case anything goes wrong.
 Open the FB64 disk image, then export the FB64 PRG file using the file menu.
 Then open your destination D64 image and import the FB64 PRG file you just exported.
 Then copy your modified D64 images into the 1541 directory on your SD card.